twinspica14/openCV/README.md

 # openCV
+#Most of the codes are modified for learning and For my projects.
+Tested on CV 2.9 && 2.10 && 2.11
 #using ip camera or any portable phone as camera

 RaspberryPi is mostly cheap and good for nothing single board computer compared to its counterpart which are costly.